cdienem/StarTool/README.md

 ## Concept
 The StarTool executes commands for selecting and editing data in a Relion STAR file.
 The given order of commands defines the order of execution meaning that editing commands work on previously made selections (except when changing global properties as tablenames, column names etc.).
 Such edited STAR files can be written out as a new starfile and subsets (selections) can be exported as well.

 Behind the scenes, the STAR file is loaded into an in-memory SQLite3 database.
 Selections and edits are executed in that database and only when writing back into a file, the data will be retrieved from the database.
-Therefore, the StarTool could be easily extended as an interface for solutions where STAR files are stored in an SQLlite database.
+Therefore, the StarTool could be easily extended as an interface for solutions where STAR files are stored in an SQLite database.

 ## Features
+feature list here

 ## Setup